 Instructions

-Heat the oven to 180°C / 350°F / Gas 4.
-Line the base of a 20cm/8 in. springform cake tin with baking paper, then grease the base and the sides with butter.
+PREPARE: Heat oven to 200°C / 400°F (180°C fan).
+Line the base of a 20 cm springform cake pan with baking paper and lightly grease the sides.

-In a small saucepan, combine 50ml of the cream with the sugar, and gently heat, stirring until the sugar is dissolved.
-Remove from the heat, then squeeze as much liquid out of the gelatine sheets as you can and stir into the hot cream.
-Pour the mixture into the melted chocolate and stir until smooth.
+MAKE MOUSSE: Soak gelatine in cold water for 5 minutes.
+Meanwhile, melt the chocolate in a heatproof bowl over a pot of simmering water.
+Set aside to cool slightly.
+In a small saucepan, heat 50 ml of the cream with the sugar until dissolved.
+Remove from the heat, squeeze out the gelatine and stir into the warm cream.
+Stir the cream mixture into the melted chocolate until smooth.

 Notes